jeanPokou/EbolaSurveyor/README.md

 ```$ ionic run  android    <br/>```
 (If you have a connected android device) otherwise the emulator will start <br/>

-_# NB: you need Apache ant and Android development Tools in you environment path if you are on Windows. <br/>
+<i> NB: you need Apache ant and Android development Tools in you environment path if you are on Windows. <br/>
-Yyou can google how to use Cordova._
+Yyou can google how to use Cordova. </i>

-# Image Credits goes to IVOCARTE ABYSHOP.
+### Image Credits goes to IVOCARTE ABYSHOP.

-#Support or Contact
+### Support or Contact
 Having trouble with using it ? <br/>
 Any help you want I am here jeanpokou@gmail.com or [@jeanpokou](https://twitter.com/JeanPOKOU)